AllenIsaacJose/programming-in-python/README.md

 Mainly focused on building simple interactive games such as Pong, Blackjack and Asteroids.

 The primary method for learning the course material was to work through multiple "mini-projects" in Python.
-To make this class enjoyable, these projects will include building fun games such as Pong, Blackjack, and Asteroids.
+Projects include building fun games such as Pong, Blackjack, and Asteroids.

 To know more - https://www.coursera.org/course/interactivepython1